-(4) he completely abandoned the stigmatised concept of "nation" in an attempt to establish the value and significance of "ethnic group" which he place on the same continuum: "the reason we distinguish between 'nation' and 'ethnic group' in the Chinese language is because the different use of these terms may actually imply varied orientations for viewing, understanding, and managing ethnic relations.8 the concept of "ethno" might be distinguished from "nation", but to applying this change to China would be difficult and awkward, such as trying to replace "national minorities" with "ethnic minority", "national policies" with "ethnic policies", or "national theories" with "ethnic theories".
+(4) he completely abandoned the stigmatised concept of "nation" in an attempt to establish the value and significance of "ethnic group" which he place on the same continuum: "the reason we distinguish between 'nation' and 'ethnic group' in the Chinese language is because the different use of these terms may actually imply varied orientations for viewing, understanding, and managing ethnic relations.

+Wang Xien, on the other hand, points out that there might be some practical difficulties in replacing "nation" with "ethnic group" in the Chinese context.
+He argues that the concept of "ethno" might be distinguished from "nation", but to applying this change to China would be difficult and awkward, such as trying to replace "national minorities" with "ethnic minority", "national policies" with "ethnic policies", or "national theories" with "ethnic theories".
 The difficulty is that in China, terms such as "national groups", "national policies" and "national theories" are so ingrained in people's minds that they are not just widely used as policy terms and social language, but have also been accepted among scholars.
-Given that the objects described can be expressed clearly, they do not need to be replaced.9
+Given that the objects described can be expressed clearly, they do not need to be replaced.